flutter/website/src/docs/development/tools/devtools/memory.md

 ## Memory Android Chart (ADB)

-DevTools, for an Android app, collects Android's ADB tool parsing the meminfo section of ADB's App Summary section.
-This section is the most interesting from a high-level
+When connected to an Android app, DevTools collects Android's ADB (Android Debug Bridge) meminfo from an ADB app summary (polled every 500 ms).
+This meminfo section is the most interesting at a high-level.
+If you were to collect this info from the the ADB tool, this is what it would look like:
 ```
 > adb shell dumpsys meminfo io.flutter.demo.gallery -d